 - The Walk in JBR, a popular outdoor dining district alongside the beach, still has a vibrant nightlife, although outdoor dining is mostly removed in the peak of summer.

-- A traditional dhow boat around Dubai Fountain Lake – see the Dubai fountains up close in this spectacular evening sound and light show.
+- A traditional dhow boat around Dubai Fountain Lake – see the Dubai fountains up close in this spectacular evening sound and light show (NB the Burj Lake is closed during summer 2025; an alternative is to cruise along the Dubai Canal)

 You can find our complete guide to the best night time activities in Dubai here.